Institut d'Art et d'Archéologie

+The building is currently occupied by the Art and Archeology Department of the Sorbonne University Faculty of Arts and Humanities and the Sorbonne School of Art History and Archaeology, a department of Paris 1 Panthéon-Sorbonne University.

 Overview

 In 1908, designer Jacques Doucet initiated a pioneering library of art-related books complemented by research works he sponsored, and in late 1917 donated it to the University of Paris.
 In 1913, Paris University administrator Louis Liard advocated the creation of a new art history institute and received a promise from Marchioness Marie-Louise Arconati-Visconti for a donation of two million francs, which she later increased to three million.
 Additional funds were contributed by the City of Paris and the French government.

 In March 1920, three prominent scholars, Émile Mâle, Gustave Fougères and René Gabriel Schneider, outlined a specific program for the future institute that would incorporate Doucet's library at the center, surrounded by classrooms that benefit from natural light.
 Paul Bigot won the two-round architectural competition in October 1920, with a design conceived as an alternative to the architectural rationalism that was ascendant in France at the time.